nadrojtayl/nodeCRUDAPPLibrary/README.md

 dbHelper.createSchema(schema,relationships);
 ```
-This way each submessage will have reference to both the User who posted it and the message it is under.
+This way each submessage will have reference to both the User who posted it and the message it is a response to.

 See below to see how to post documents to tables that have relationships to other tables.